cloudmesh/cloudmesh-cmd5-kubernetes/README.rst

 ----------------------

 The first step is always to configure the settings required for the Kubernetes cluster.
 Here you set the name for the cluster, the size of the cluster, the cloud on which you want to create the Kubernetes cluster and give the cluster an image type.
+Below are the necessary steps which you need to execute in order to make the Kubernetes cluster work.

 Kubernetes name command
 -----------------------